 While at the bottom of Stihl’s range, the RMA 235 is far from what you might call cheap; however, you’re paying for quality.
 The simple fact is that if you want the best quality lawn, the quality of the cut is hugely important.

 For those keen gardeners that take pride in a well-manicured lawn but perhaps don’t have much grass, say in a city garden, the Stihl RMA 235 is the perfect compact cordless lawn mower.
-Effortlessly dealing with all grass cuts, extremely well built and light enough to manoeuvre easily, this is the best compact lawn mower you can buy, hands down.
+Effortlessly dealing with all grass cuts, extremely well built and light enough to manoeuvre easily, this is the best compact lawn mower you can buy, hands down, but you can find bigger lawn mowers on my guide to the top lawn mowers.